developerfred/archestra/platform/dev/OBSERVABILITY.md

-# Observability with OpenTelemetry and Jaeger
+# Observability with OpenTelemetry and Grafana Tempo

-This project includes distributed tracing using OpenTelemetry and Jaeger for monitoring and debugging API requests.
+This project includes distributed tracing using OpenTelemetry and Grafana Tempo for monitoring and debugging API requests.

 ## Overview

 The observability stack consists of:

 - **OpenTelemetry SDK**: Instruments the Fastify application to collect traces
-- **OpenTelemetry Collector**: Receives traces from the application and forwards them to Jaeger
+- **OpenTelemetry Collector**: Receives traces from the application and forwards them to Tempo
-- **Jaeger**: Stores and visualizes distributed traces
+- **Grafana Tempo**: Stores distributed traces
+- **Grafana**: Visualizes traces and metrics with a unified UI

 ## Architecture

 ```
-[Fastify App] --traces--> [OTel Collector] --traces--> [Jaeger]
+[Fastify App] --traces--> [OTel Collector] --traces--> [Tempo]
                                                           |
-                                                   [Jaeger UI (Browser)]
+                                                      [Grafana (Browser)]
 ```

 ## Quick Start